FihlaTV/OpenVCIK/README.md

-<i> Note: The license only pertains to the OpenVCIK framework and library and not other software packages which are uses such as Pocketsphinx and Cubiuntu disk image for Cubieboard. </i>
+<i> Note: The license only pertains to the OpenVCIK framework and library and not to other software packages which are uses such as Pocketsphinx and Cubiuntu disk image for Cubieboard. </i>

 ### ....
 Under construction